-As mentioned earlier, skin samples come in various shapes and sizes from different areas of skin.
+Skin samples come in various shapes and sizes and from different skin areas.
 The categories below outline the surgical procedure used to obtain the skin sample, the specimen shape, and which skin layers are typically involved.
 This information is useful during the gross examination as well as the various histology processes, including microscopic evaluation.

 Most biopsies and excisions that are sent to the histology laboratory for processing include: